raspberrypilearning/google-voice-aiy/en/step_1.md

 ```
 - This `class` does a few simple things.
 Don't worry if you're not too familiar with classes, as understanding what it does is more important.
   - The class starts by initialising (`__init__`) an object with two things. `self.say` is a special function defined in another file.
 This function handles all the complicated conversion of text to speech.
-    - The class also initiialises an object with `self.words`.
+    - The class also initialises an object with `self.words`.
 This is again a sting, and represents what you want the Voice Kit to respond through the speaker.
 If `self.words` was the string `"I'm fine, thank you"`, then that is what the Voice Kit would respond.
   - The class has a `run` method.
 This has a `voice_command` parameter.
 The `voice_command` are all the words that you speak into the microphone.
   - In the run function are the actions that you need to be performed.
-In this case the `self.say(self.words` will just convert a string to speach for output through the speaker.
+In this case the `self.say(self.words` will just convert a string to speech for output through the speaker.

 - To use this class, scroll down the code and have a look at the section where it says the following: